 DNA molecules are long — so long, in fact, that they can't fit into cells without the right packaging.
 To fit inside cells, DNA is coiled tightly to form structures we call chromosomes.
 Each chromosome contains a single DNA molecule.
 Humans have 23 pairs of chromosomes, which are found inside the cell's nucleus.

 DNA sequencing is technology that allows researchers to determine the order of bases in a DNA sequence.
 The technology can be used to determine the order of bases in genes, chromosomes, or an entire genome.
-In 2000, researchers completed the first full sequence of the human genome.
+In 2000, researchers completed the first full sequence of the human genome, according to a report by the National Human Genome Research Institute.

-Your DNA contains information about your heritage, and can sometimes reveal whether you're at risk for certain diseases.
+A person's DNA contains information about their heritage, and can sometimes reveal whether they are at risk for certain diseases.
 DNA tests, or genetic tests, are used for a variety of reasons, including to diagnose genetic disorders, to determine whether a person is a carrier of a genetic mutation that they could pass on to their children, and to examine whether a person is at risk for a genetic disease.
 For instance, mutations in the BRCA1 and BRCA2 genes are known to increase the risk of breast and ovarian cancer, and analysis of these genes in a genetic test can reveal whether a person has these mutations.

 Genetic test results can have implications for a person's health, and the tests are often provided along with genetic counseling to help individuals understand the results and consequences of the test.